What is Github

 GitHub Pages is a static site hosting service and doesn’t support server-side code such as, PHP, Ruby, or Python.

-Ruby and Python can be used to generate static site though which can then be pushed into your repositories.
+We can use programming languages such as Ruby and Python to generate static sites, which can then be pushed into your repositories.

 GH Pages sites are subject to the following usage limits: